theimpossibleastronaut/rmw/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory comments, and personal, political, or religious attacks
+* Trolling, insulting/derogatory comments and personal, political, or religious attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting